Sky Sports F1: Classic F1

 A topical show presented by Ted Kravitz.
 It was retitled The Notebook for 2020 and followed the race programme on Sunday only.
-Since 2021, it has followed most qualifying and race programmes, and is sometimes referred to as Ted's Notebook on the EPG and when uploaded onto YouTube in the evening after being aired.
+Since 2021, it has followed most qualifying, sprint and race programmes, and is sometimes referred to as Ted's Notebook on the EPG and when uploaded onto YouTube in the evening after being aired.

 Features

-Sky Sports have a device called the 'Sky Pad', used by Anthony Davidson, Karun Chandhok and Ted Kravitz and others.
-It is used to show highlights.
+Sky Sports have a system dubbed the 'Sky Pad', used primarily by Anthony Davidson, Karun Chandhok and Ted Kravitz during race weekend coverage.
+It is used to show highlights, multiple angles or comparison footage, allowing a presenter to control the playback speed and add overlaid graphics to explain key moments in greater detail.

+Sky Sports Darts pop-up

+In 2016 and 2025, Sky Sports F1 was temporarily rebranded as the pop-up channel "Sky Sports Darts", for Sky's coverage of the PDC World Darts Championship.

+The F1 Show Podcast

 Sky Sports News

 During the Formula One season, Sky Sports News has two pit-lane reporters; Rachel Brookes and Craig Slater.
 They provide exclusive content to Sky Sports News viewers on the latest Formula One news.
-Brookes role has increased to include presenting some editions of the F1 Show, an alternate driver interviewer (in addition to Natalie Pinkham), and lead presenter for the Russian Grand Prix 2020.
+Brookes' role has increased to include presenting some editions of The F1 Show, an alternate driver interviewer (in addition to Natalie Pinkham), and lead presenter for the Russian Grand Prix 2020.

 Sky Race Control

 Sky Race Control is the brand name used across all of Sky Sports F1's interactive services.
 Sky Race Control is available via the red button as well as the Sky Sports website and iPad app in conjunction with a Sky ID.
-Features include the race coverage, official Formula One timing showing times of all 20 drivers in every session and 3 selective onboard camera feeds alternating between certain drivers.
-Sky Race Control has been scrapped on PC in 2015, but continues on the TV and the Sky Sports F1 iPad application.
+Features include the race coverage, official Formula One timing showing times of all 20 drivers in every session and curated onboard feeds alternating between various drivers.
+The Sky Race Control application/web service for PC (requiring Microsoft Silverlight) was discontinued in 2015, but continues on the TV and the Sky Sports F1 iPad application.